wp-plugins/wp-mailup/readme.txt

 3. Select option to disable security check (not recommended)

 == Changelog ==

+= 1.3.1 =
+* Removed reference to a specific jQuery version because some conflicts were detected
+* Fixed problem that adds unexpected '\' character before ' or "
+* Updated links to plugin documentation

 = 1.3 =
 * Added new custom fields